Recursively/Gitman/README.md

         where xxx.xxx.xxx.xxx is the ip address from the server

 3. A player cannot connect to a host when commits have been collected.

+### Basic Controls
+   - Use ARROW KEYS and ENTER to select options
+   - W A S D for Movement
+   - H for the Help Screen during the game
+   - E to interact with Items
+   - I to open Inventory
+   - X to delete Items from the Inventory

 *Game created by:*
 - *Reuben Puketapu*